The Potential of Coordinated Gravitational-Wave Followup for Improving Kilonova Detection Prospects: Lessons from GW190425: Discussion and Conclusions

-We analyzed all reported ultraviolet, optical and infrared followup observations of GW190425, the only robust BNS merger detected since GW170817, and showed that: \begin{enumerate} \item Other than some sun and moon constrained regions, most of the localization region of GW190425 was observable at the time of the trigger. \item Enough observational resources were invested in the followup of GW190425 to allow the accessible part of the 90\% probability region to have been covered potentially in a few hours.
-Instead, several regions were observed over 100 times, while others were never observed, and more than 5 days after the merger, only 50\% of the probability was covered. \item Even if the GW190425 kilonova were 3--4 magnitudes fainter than the GW170817 kilonova in its optical peak, it could still have been detected.
-According to more conservative models without a blue emission component, the kilonova might have been only marginally detected around peak. \end{enumerate}
+We analyzed all reported ultraviolet, optical and infrared followup observations of GW190425, the only robust BNS merger detected since GW170817, and showed that: \begin{enumerate} \item Roughly 75\% of the localization region of GW190425 was accessible at the time of the trigger due to sun and moon constraints. \item Enough observational resources were invested in the followup of GW190425 to allow the accessible part of the 90\% probability region to have been covered potentially in a few hours.
+Instead, several regions were observed over 100 times, while others were never observed.
+More than 5 days after the merger, only $\sim$50\% of the probability was covered, the majority of it in the northern hemisphere by both northern and southern facilities, despite the southern part of the localization being under observed. \item If the GW190425 kilonova were similar to the GW170817 kilonova (as some models suggest), it could have been securely detected.
+According to more conservative models without a blue emission component or having a less favorable ejecta geometry, the kilonova might have been at best only marginally detected around peak. \end{enumerate}

-These results only take into account observations undertaken by facilities which decided to followup GW190425.
-It is not possible to know which additional facilities prefered not to trigger given the large localization region, but which might have participated in the search, had they known that roughly half of the probability was already being covered by others.
+Our results only take into account observations undertaken by facilities which decided to followup GW190425.
+We do not have complete information on which additional facilities preferred not to trigger given the large localization region, but which might have participated in the search, had they known that roughly half of the probability was already being covered by others.
+In addition, we do not know which facilities could have focused on obtaining deeper limits, rather than covering a wider area, had they known about the existing coverage by other facilities in real time.

 We conclude that even for relatively distant BNS mergers with large localizations, coordinated followup can significantly increase the chances of discovering an EM counterpart.
-The lack of coordination during the followup of GW190425 strongly contributed to the failure to identify its EM counterpart.
-In addition, lack of coordination weakens our ability to constrain models of kilonova emission, given the amount of localization probability that was not covered, and for which no limits are available.
-Even for smaller localiztions, coordination can help find the kilonova sooner.
+Furthermore, when no counterparts are detected, a lack of coordination weakens our ability to constrain models of kilonova emission, given the amount of localization probability that was not covered, and for which no non-detection limits are available.
+For smaller localizations, coordination can still help find the kilonova sooner.
 Observations on few-hour time scales are critical for constraining emission models \citep[e.g.][]{Arcavi_2018}.